lmoratti/tunnelvisionbug/index.md

 Groups primarily affected by the shortcomings of mitigations are those who commonly are the targets of surveillance or spyware, journalists, whistleblowers, and those needing to bypass censorship.

-One could argue that the OS maintainers should implement this feature and one could also argue that VPNs shouldn't be advertising a feature that is impossible on many devices.
+One could argue that the OS maintainers should implement this feature, and one could also argue that VPNs shouldn't be advertising a feature that is impossible on many devices.

-Ultimately, we feel that it's a shared responsibility and the people who suffer from this are the VPN users.
+Ultimately, we feel that it's a shared responsibility, and the people who suffer from this are the VPN users.

 # Call to Action
-If you require total privacy of your connection:
+If you require the total privacy of your connection:
 1. Do not use untrusted networks (Public WiFi)
 1. Consider using a hotspot with your VPN
 1. Consider using a VPN inside a virtual machine that does not have a bridged network adapter